 This page provides information for parents, or carers, whose child has been identified as needing to have their case discussed at a Child Protection Conference.
 At this point, you will already be aware that enquiries have been made and an assessment undertaken about the safety and welfare of your child and that an outcome of those activities is that a Child Protection Conference is now required.
 The information below aims to answer any questions you may have about the process, your involvement, how you can find out more and get any support you need.
 Your role as a parent is absolutely vital to the child protection process and it is important that you understand and are comfortable with what will happen both before, during and after the Child Protection Conference.

 Please see this video for more information:

-NB: Further to Government guidance during the COVID-19 (Corona Virus) outbreak, Child Protection Conferences will be held ‘virtually’.
+NB: Currently CP Conferences are being held ‘virtually’ due to the COVID-19 pandemic.
 Your invitation to the Conference will include details on how to join etc. and your child’s social worker will also speak to you about this.
 Please see below letter to parents: